 The Art of Banksy – Exhibition curated by Steve Lazarides; Review

-The Art of Banksy – Exhibition curated by Steve Lazarides, in BerlinI recently went to the Art Exhibition “The Art of Banksy,” in Berlin that was located on the upper floor of a shopping center called Bikini, which refers to the clothing covering breasts of women.
-I thought fourteen Euros for entry might is a rip off.
-In comparison, the Beate Uhse Erotic Museum that has sadly been closed and in which I had real sex with a super hot goddess, used to have several floors with lots of educational artifacts related to sexy stuff from all around the world, and a cheaper entry fee!
-In the museums of downtown East-Berlin it is possible to walk through authentic Babylonian and Egyptian temple-artifacts, for five Euros! www.egyptian-museum-berlin.com
+Definitely, fourteen Euros for entry is a rip off.
+In comparison, the Beate Uhse Erotic Museum that has sadly been closed and in which I had real sex with a hot goddess, used to have several floors with lots of educational artifacts related to sexy stuff from all around the world, and a much cheaper entry fee!
+In the museums of downtown East-Berlin it is possible to walk through authentic Babylonian and Egyptian temple-artifacts, for five to eight Euros! www.egyptian-museum-berlin.com

 I believe when any type of cosmic being becomes conscious enough to realize the sacred relationship between the creator and its creation that money will likely not be needed any longer – to make ends meet in this spiral of life.
 When the qualities for life will be valued as the highest, we will have truly evolved as a species, but can we mange to protect our planet from the unsustainable contemporary civilization we have co-created as tax-payers and consumer slaves?
-Most organic life forms on our planet require clean water, clean air and clear skies, for the sunlight to reach the planetary surface without obstructions.
+Most organic life forms on our planet require clean water, clean air and clear skies, for the sunlight to reach the planetary surface, without obstructions.
 Sadly, all these basic things are under threat today.

-Hopefully, Banksy’s art helps the slumbering members of our species to wake up quickly and get a grip on (their) reality.
+Hopefully, Banksy’s art helps the slumbering members of our species to wake up quickly and get a grip on “reality.”
 I like Banksy’s art.
 That’s why I went to see the exhibition at the first place and supported his efforts that seem both; revolutionary and highly creative!
 I love such creativity, as it holds the hope for our future.
 Creative inventions can help us all to come up with the positive and peaceful solutions so that we can face the challenges that will keep on coming our way.
 We need this kind of wake up call badly, especially NOW!

 With Love, Omananda

-Author, Film Maker, Visionary & World Traveler
+Author, Film Maker, Artist, Visionary & World Traveler